-Elder abuse litigation is a growing area of practice due to our aging population and the fact increased life expectancy has led to an increase in the prevalence of mental infirmities.
+Elder abuse litigation is a growing area of practice due to our aging population and the fact that increased life expectancy has led to an increase in the prevalence of mental infirmities.
 Add financial woes and the result is a sharp increase in financial abuse being perpetrated against elders.

 Elder law issues cut across all practice areas.
 It is important attorneys have the tools to identify issues and respond accordingly.
 Most of the legal discourse focuses on physical abuse, including nursing home litigation; however, financial abuse is just as prevalent as physical abuse.

 California has a strong statutory framework for civil prosecution of elder abuse, known as the "Elder Abuse and Dependent Adult Civil Protection Act" ("EADCPA").
 The EADCPA is found in the Welfare and Institutions Code, starting at Section 15600.

 The EADCPA reflects important legislative findings, including the following: